bhanuka96/face_verification/README.md

 * Register multiple labeled face images per person (e.g., `profile_pic`, `work_id`, `passport_photo`)
 * Replace a particular face image for a person (via `replace` flag)
 * Verify a photo against a single person (all their faces) or against everyone
+* **NEW: Identify ALL users in a group photo** - detect and recognize multiple people at once
 * List, count, and delete face entries per user
 * All processing runs on-device (no internet), preserving privacy